 9. Leiden University – Security & Safety Challenges in a Globalized World

 In today’s digital world, staying safe is more important than ever.
-Leiden University’s Security & Safety Challenges in a Globalized World is one of many free security courses online that teaches students how to protect themselves against global security threats.
+Leiden University’s Security & Safety Challenges in a Globalized World is one of many free security courses online that teach students how to protect themselves against global security threats.
 In this class, students learn about global security threats, and why digital security is such a vital part of keeping individual countries safe.

 Professors at Leiden believe in studying both practical applications of knowledge and theoretical applications.
 In this course, students will bring in several disciplines as they learn about network security, including crisis management, medicine, and terrorism studies.
-Students will also have the opportunity to study and analyze real life cases that allow them to think about how they would handle a security crisis.
+Students will also have the opportunity to study and analyze real-life cases that allow them to think about how they would handle a security crisis.

-Useful Fact: Leiden’s school motto is Praesidium Libertatis (Bastion of Liberty), meaning freedom of spirit, thought and expression.
+Useful Fact: Leiden’s school motto is Praesidium Libertatis (Bastion of Liberty), meaning freedom of spirit, thought, and expression.